arunadev204-afk/DURGA0409-A-Employee_object_creation_and_method_calls_in_a_test/README.md

 ## DURGA0409-A-Employee_object_creation_and_method_calls_in_a_test
 ## EXPERIMENT –6 Design a SystemVerilog class Employee and demonstrate its usage through object creation and method calls in a testbench.
  ## Aim
-To design a SystemVerilog class named Employee with data members and methods, and verify the usage of class through object creation, method calling, salary modification, and bonus calculation using Xilinx Vivado Simulator.
+To design a SystemVerilog class named Employee with data members and methods, and verify the usage of class through object creation, method calling, salary modification, and bonus calculation using EDA Playground.
 ##  Tool Used
 Xilinx Vivado (SystemVerilog Simulation)